Rasa Labs

 Do I have to perform or present?

 No. Everything is consent-centered and opt-in.
-Participation looks different for everyone.
+Participation looks different for everyone — including moving, observing, writing, or resting.

 Who is this for?

-Cultural workers, educators, organizers, artists, and practitioners seeking embodied tools for healing, leadership, and community practice.
-No prior experience required.
+Rasa Labs is designed for cultural workers, educators, organizers, artists, and practitioners seeking embodied tools for healing, leadership, and community practice.
+No prior movement or improvisation experience is required.

 Do I need movement or martial arts experience?